 Subjects: Government Documents

-Contains the decisions of the District of Columbia Mayor's Agent for Historic Preservation.
-The Mayor's Agent reviews permits regarding historic properties.
+Contains the decisions of the Mayor's Agent of the District of Columbia as well as the D.C.
+Federal and local courts regarding historic properties.
 The D.C.
 Preservation Law protects all landmarks or structures that contribute to a historic district listed in the District of Columbia Inventory of Historic Sites.
 Under the law, permit applications involving a listed property, a building contributing to a historic district or its site must be reviewed for historic compatibility prior to issuance.
-The recommendations of the D.C.
-Historic Preservation Review Board are considered, and a decision is made as to whether or not the application meets the requirements of the law.
-Internet resource: free on the Web

 Subjects: Government Documents